 - Propose the next step.

 Large blocks of text are most likely to be skimmed.
 A good executive summary should achieve all of this in six or seven short paragraphs.
 It takes more time to be brief rather than less so set aside enough time to do a thorough job.
-This may be the only part of the proposal that the most senior, most influential people will read so it warrants full attention.
+This may be the only part of a sales proposal or bid that the most senior, most influential people will read so it warrants full attention.

 Some of the people reading a sales proposal will be evaluating the technical compliance of what is proposed.
 Best practice demands that proposal writers know the criteria for response assessment before writing a proposal.
 Those managing an RFP process that is subject to UK government procurement rules are required to provide evaluation criteria.
 For less formal responses, it is usually a matter of asking the question about evaluation criteria early enough in the buying process.

 Technical assessors must determine to what extent a solution meets the required criteria.
 For some or all of the technical aspects of a solution, this might be as simple as compliant or not compliant.
 It is easy to exclude any or all responses that are not compliant with mandatory requirements defined by the buyer.
 If you are bidding for contracts, participating in a formal RFP process, or responding to a government tender, much of the document will be governed by the specific responses required.